Elizabeth Stuart, 2nd Countess of Moray: Material culture

 An inventory of a selection of the best of the goods belonging to Elizabeth Stuart made after her death includes some of her jewellery and clothing, and the furnishings of Darnaway Castle.
 Her jewels included; a pair of "garnishings" of gold with red enamel (worn as a headdress), weighing five ounces and valued at £200 Scots; a gold necklace enamelled black and white; a gold chain; three dozen pairs of gold horns (a kind of aglet or aiguillette) enamelled white; a "hinger" or bodkin for her hair set with a diamond and seven emeralds, worth £100 Scots; bracelets, enamelled black and white; a "carcat" (a collar) set with emeralds and pearls; and a "tablet" (locket) set with five diamonds and five emeralds with a chain of gold.

 Garnishings for a headdress, known as biliments in England, were sometimes given as wedding presents by James VI.
 The countess's clothes included; a night gown of black velvet with gold passementerie, worth £400 Scots; a skirt and doublet of cloth of gold figured on blue velvet, worth £400 Scots; a "wastryn" or vasquine skirt of cloth of gold valued at £600 Scots; and a cloak of grosgrain taffeta furred with grey rabbit skins worth £100.
 The cloak was described in the Scots language as "her best clok of growgrain taffetie furrit with gray cunningis".
-Possibly, some these clothes had belonged to her mother Agnes or Annas Keith, a inventory of Darnaway made in 1575 included a coffer containing her seven long-tailed gowns.
+Possibly, some these clothes had belonged to her mother Agnes or Annas Keith, an inventory of Darnaway made in 1575 included a coffer containing her seven long-tailed gowns.

 The Earl's best bed had valances of red velvet and cloth of gold, and curtains of red Spanish taffeta trimmed with gold, valued at £1000 Scots.
 A turned wooden mazer bound with silver was valued at £20 Scots.
 There was tapestry in his bedchamber and in the great and little hall.
 Darnaway Castle was equipped with spears, halberds, muskets, and an iron rod with ten shackles for prisoners.
 These goods had been taken from Darnaway by the Earl of Atholl, an ally of her husband.